 Google “online awards for ____________ (your product category)” to see if there are any competitions you can enter.
 Make sure you’re comfortable with the obligations you’ll have if you win.
 If nominees are required to travel to ceremonies and winners must give a speech, you might want to steer clear.
 Being an entrant alone can give you some decent exposure when people check out the candidates.
 And if you win that’s some serious street cred to brag about…not to mention perks the winners receive.

 We all know to hand business cards to people when the topic of our products or services comes up.
 But there are other more “oops, did I drop a card there?” kind of ways.
 Keep a stack of business cards in your wallet and anytime you’re someplace your ideal customer may be, casually leave a card behind.
 It’s for no one in particular but the right person might pick it up.

 Make sure your card has a professional design that catches attention.
 A basic white card with your business name, address and website will probably get pushed aside or tossed out.
 Do something out of the ordinary to encourage people to pick it up for a closer look.
 Be sure the card mentions the benefits of your product (it’s not what you sell, it’s why you sell it).

 When we first launched Made Urban and were marketing it locally, we made business cards out of small envelopes.
 We included the phrase “GROW SOMETHING LOCAL” and placed mint seeds inside.
 They cost pennies to put together but garnered a lot more attention than a plain business card.

-Here are some ideas for places you can leave cards
+Here are some ideas for places you can leave cards and market:

 In Canada, a lot of people “pay it forward” by purchasing coffee for the customer behind them in the drive-through at Tim Hortons 😉 This is a really nice gesture but doesn’t market your business, unless you ask the cashier to pass your business card on to them.
 A more effective idea may be placing a lower priced item from your product line in a high traffic area of your city with a note attached.